Before you start. You need a verified sending domain.

 {{{firstName}}} anywhere in the email body or subject line.
 If no name is available, add a fallback: {{{firstName | there}}} renders as “Hi there” when the field is empty.

-Test at two levels before publishing.
+Test at two levels before setting the flow live.
 Individual emails.
 Click any Send Email node in the flow diagram, then click Test in the toolbar.
-A preview modal opens — enter one or more email addresses separated by commas and click Send Preview.
+A preview modal opens.
+Enter one or more email addresses separated by commas and click Send Preview.
 The subject line is prefixed with[PREVIEW] so it’s easy to spot in your inbox.
 Preview emails don’t affect analytics.

 Recent test runs appear at the bottom of the modal so you can confirm the flow fired correctly.